Microprocessor History and Background

 Advanced Micro Devices (AMD)

 AMD's chips have always been popular with DIY computer builders because they are reasonably priced, perform well, and are well-supported both by AMD and by a host of motherboard manufacturers.
-The company itself also has a history of reaching out to the DIY market, whereas until recently, Intel marketed more to commercial manufacturers, business IT departments, and the server market.
+The company itself also has a history of reaching out to the DIY market, whereas until recently, Intel marketed almost exclusively to commercial computer manufacturers, business IT departments, and the server market.